What accreditation and traceability do you offer?

 How can I pay?

 We require all first payments from a customer in advance by either card or sometimes by BACS.
 Once you have an account with us in place, we would usually expect payment by BACS and if this is the case, we can usually offer you 30 days credit.
 If you wish to settle your account by card, that is possible, but we cannot offer you the 30 days credit due to having to absorb the card company charges so we would take any account payments by card immediately after despatch.
 We no longer accept cheques under any circumstances.
 BACS details are included at the bottom of every invoice.
+We actively encourage using Go Cardless and the majority of out wholesale customers, who do not have accounts, use this system.

 Do you have a minimum order size?